 The temporomandibular joint (TMJ) is formed by the articulation of the mandible and the temporal bone of the cranium.
 It is located anteriorly to the tragus of the ear, on the lateral aspect of the face.

 In this article, we shall look at the anatomy of the temporomandibular joint – its articulating surfaces, ligaments and clinical correlations.

 The temporomandibular joint consists of articulations between three surfaces; the mandibular fossa and articular tubercle (from the squamous part of the temporal bone), and the head of mandible.

 This joint has a unique mechanism; the articular surfaces of the bones never come into contact with each other – they are separated by an articular disk.
 The presence of such a disk splits the joint into two synovial joint cavities, each lined by a synovial membrane.
 The articular surface of the bones are covered by fibrocartilage, not hyaline cartilage.

 There are three extracapsular ligaments.
 They act to stablise the temporomandibular joint.

-- Lateral ligament – It runs from the beginning of the articular tubule to the mandibular neck.
+- Lateral ligament – runs from the beginning of the articular tubule to the mandibular neck.
 It is a thickening of the joint capsule, and acts to prevent posterior dislocation of the joint.

-- Sphenomandibular ligament – Originates from the sphenoid spine, and attaches to the mandible.
+- Sphenomandibular ligament – originates from the sphenoid spine, and attaches to the mandible.

-- Stylomandibular ligament – A thickening of the fascia of the parotid gland.
+- Stylomandibular ligament – a thickening of the fascia of the parotid gland.
 Along with the facial muscles, it supports the weight of the jaw.